thanhtut/responsibleai-exercise/section1.md

 2. What implications does this paper have for the development of safety guardrails for LLMs in countries with low-resource languages?

 The paper showed that the general guardrail models perform poorly on low-resource language, in particular Singlish, an English creole.
 The paper also emphasized the importance of considering local context for content moderation.
-For instance, the category 'public harm' is usually missing in western-dominated category of unsafe content.
+For instance, the category 'public harm' is usually missing in western-dominated category of unsafe content but added by the authors as a sperate category.
+That is probably due to local's regulations and culture.

 The paper also hilighted that with local context and the right knowledge from the smart people, it is possible to develop a siginificantly better guardrail for a low-resource language without requiring a lot of data labelling and computational resources.